CloudPediaAI/terraform-aws-dynamodb-as-api/README.md

 # AWS DynamoDB as API
-This terraform module will create a REST API to read, write, delete data from your DynamoDB database
+This terraform module will create a REST API to Read items from your DynamoDB tables (Create, Update, Delete will be added soon).
+You just provide the list of Dynamodb tables, this module will read schema of all tables and will generate endpoints accordingly.

 # Links